-This Environmental Assessment (EA) is provided for public comment in accordance with the National Environmental Policy Act (NEPA), the President's Council on Environmental Quality NEPA Regulations (40 Code of Federal Regulations [CFR] Parts 1500-1508), and 32 CFR Part 989, Environmental Impact Analysis Process (EIAP).

-The EIAP provides an opportunity for public input on Department of the Air Force (DAF) decision making, allows the public to offer input on alternative ways for the DAF to accomplish what it is proposing, and solicits comments on the DAF's analysis of environmental effects.
+This Environmental Assessment (EA) was provided for public comment in accordance with the National Environmental Policy Act (NEPA), and 32 Code of Federal Regulations Part 989, Environmental Impact Analysis Process (EIAP).
+The EIAP provided an opportunity for public input on the Department of the Air Force (DAF) decision making, allowed the public to offer input on alternative ways for the DAF to accomplish what it is proposing, and solicited comments on the DAF's analysis of environmental effects.

 Public commenting allows the DAF to make better, informed decisions.
 Letters or other written or oral comments provided may be published in the EA.
-As required by law, comments provided will be addressed in the EA and made available to the public.
-Providing personal information is voluntary.
-Any personal information provided will be used only to identify your desire to make a statement during the public comment portion of any public meetings or hearings or to fulfill requests for copies of the EA or associated documents.
-Private addresses will be compiled to develop a mailing list for those requesting copies of EA; however, only the names of the individuals making comments and specific comments will be disclosed.
-Personal home addresses and phone numbers will not be published in the EA.
+As required by law, comments provided were addressed in the EA and made available to the public.
+Providing personal information was voluntary.
+Any personal information provided was used only to identify your desire to make a statement during the public comment portion of any public meetings or hearings or to fulfill requests for copies of the EA or associated documents.
+Private addresses were compiled to develop a mailing list for those requesting copies of the EA; however, only the name of the individuals making comments and specific comments were disclosed.
+Personal home addresses and phone numbers were not published in the EA.